-RE: Feedback on Tax Reform
+RE: October 3rd Hearing on International Tax Reform

-Dear Chairman Hatch,
+Dear Chairman Hatch and Ranking Member Wyden,

-We are writing on behalf of the Financial Accountability and Corporate Transparency (FACT) Coalition to thank you for consulting the public on tax reform and to offer our recommendations on how to improve the American tax system.
+We are writing on behalf of the Financial Accountability and Corporate Transparency (FACT) Coalition to thank you for holding a public hearing on the international aspects of tax reform and to offer our recommendations on how to improve the American tax system.

 The FACT Coalition is a non-partisan alliance of more than 100 state, national, and international organizations working toward a fair tax system that addresses the challenges of a global economy and promoting policies to combat the harmful impacts of corrupt financial practices.
-1

-While the problems with the tax code span across many areas, we especially appreciate your focus on updating our international tax system and reforming the tax code so that it strengthens American business.
+While the problems with the tax code span across many areas, we especially appreciate this hearing's focus on updating our international tax system and reforming the tax code so that it strengthens American business.
 The tax treatment of multinational corporations is one of the areas of the tax code most in need of substantial reform.
-In fact, a prominent tax economist estimates that \$100 billion is lost each year to offshore corporate tax avoidance.2 The ability of companies to defer paying taxes on their offshore earnings has allowed them to accumulate a stunning \$2.6 trillion in earnings "offshore" on which they are avoiding \$750 billion in taxes.3
+In fact, a prominent tax economist estimates that up to \$135 billion is lost each year to offshore corporate tax avoidance.
+The ability of companies to defer paying taxes on their offshore earnings has allowed them to accumulate a stunning \$2.6 trillion in earnings "offshore" on which they are avoiding \$750 billion in taxes.

 Allowing multinational corporations to continue to engage in large-scale offshore tax avoidance hurts small and wholly domestic businesses.
 Every dollar companies avoid in taxes must be paid in one form or another.
 On the one hand, offshore tax avoidance means that we are short on the revenue to make needed public investments in things like infrastructure, education, and health care that make our economy competitive over the long term.
 On the other hand, small and domestic businesses are disadvantaged because they are the ones left picking up the tab for all the tax avoidance by their multinational competitors.
-In fact, one study found that the total potential burden on small businesses for the cost of federal tax avoidance could be as high as \$4,481 per company on average.4
+In fact, one study found that the total potential burden on small businesses for the cost of federal tax avoidance could be as high as \$4,481 per company on average.